 - It is Highly Porous: raw concrete soaks up water like a sponge.
 If it isn’t sealed well and often, a single drop of red wine or olive oil will stain it for good.

-- Hairline Cracks are Inevitable: No matter how well it is poured or reinforced, concrete will always shrink as it cures.
-Over time, small cracks that look like hair will almost certainly show up.
-Designers think this gives it a rustic look, but perfectionists will hate it!
+- Hairline Cracks are Inevitable: No matter how well poured or reinforced, concrete shrinks as it cures, as water evaporates from the mix – a process that makes hairline cracking virtually inevitable over time.
+Designers feel this gives it a rustic look but perfectionists will hate it!

 - Heavy Weight: Concrete is very heavy.
 To hold the huge weight of a solid slab, your standard kitchen cabinets may need extra structural support.